Chain Tutte polynomials: Generalized permutahedra and Valuations

 \section{Generalized permutahedra and Valuations}

 We start with the definition of generalized permutahedra where we follow Ardila-Sanchez \cite{AS-20}.
-Then we will focus on the submonoid of matroids and show how our polynomials are specializations of the more general universal version.
+We will study a convolution product definition of a generalized a version of chain Tutte polynomials to the setting of generalized permutahedra.
+Then we will restrict this new definition to the submonoid of matroids in order to show how chain Tutte polynomials can be derived from these convolution products.